tardisgo/tardisgo/README.md

 The code requires Go 1.2 and Haxe 3.0.1.
 The only development platforms tested are OSX 10.9.1, Ubuntu 13.10 32-bit, Ubuntu 12.04 64-bit and Windows 7 32-bit.

 Development priorities:
-- Report benchmarking results and  improve currently poor execution speeds
 - For all Go standard libraries, report testing and implementation status
 - Improve integration with Haxe code and libraries, automating as far as possible
+- Improve currently poor execution speeds and update benchmarking results
 - Research and publish the best methods to use TARDIS Go to create multi-platform client-side applications
 - Improve debug and profiling capabilities
 - Add command line flags to control options
 - Publish more explanation and documentation
+- Move more of the runtime into Go (rather than Haxe) to make it more portable
+- Implement other target languages

 ## Installation and use: